CamillaSpi/DAA/README.md

 - `getContaminants(k)` returns the k contaminants with larger degree of contamination among the added contaminants, it should run in time O(k log m).
 It was also implemented the function `test(s,k,l)` that starting from some DNA strings, returns the indices of the k contaminants in the dataset with larger degree of contamination in the DNA sequence, assuming l as contamination threshold, in increasing order.
 It was necessary for the proposed solution to be very fast and efficient.
-The proposed solution involved the use of a **Suffix Tree**, for more details about the implemented functions refer to `DNAContamination`
+The proposed solution involved the use of a **Suffix Tree**, for more details about the implemented functions refer to `DNAContamination`.

 # Social Network Sentiment Analysis
 ## Overview